 It certainly was a Diamond Jubilee to remember and a celebration that seemed to sweep the entire nation into a swirl of street parties, pomp and pageantry.
 I suspect, however, that for many businesses it wasn’t quite ‘back to normal’ on Wednesday.

-Many employees will have asked to take the whole week off so as to maximise their holiday entitlement and get an extended break.
+Many employees will have already planned out their annual leave requests and asked to take the whole week off; maximising their holiday entitlement and getting an extended break.
 Of course it’s also half term – when many working parents are looking to take time off too.

-As any battle-weary manager will tell you, there’s nothing like a conflicting holiday request to cause tension and bad feeling in the team.
-Everyone knows that in reality the whole office can’t be off at the same time – but they all think they are the ones who should be given first dabs.
+As any battle-weary manager will tell you, there’s nothing like a conflicting annual leave request to cause tension and bad feeling in the team.
+Everyone knows that in reality the whole office can’t be off at the same time – but they all think they are the ones who should be given first dibs.

 Working parents are often desperate to get the thumbs-up in order to avoid having to make complicated and costly childcare arrangements.
 While those without family responsibilities are generally sympathetic, but don’t really see why they should be pushed to the back of the holiday queue.